userfront/react-example/article.md

 We can accomplish this by updating the `Dashboard` component in `src/App.js` to handle the conditional logic.

-When a user is logged in with Userfront, they will have an access token available at `Userfront.accessToken()`.
+When a user is logged in with Userfront, they will have an access token available as `Userfront.accessToken()`.
 We can check for this token to determine if the user is logged in.

 Add the `Redirect` component to the `import` statement for React Router, and then update the `Dashboard` component to redirect if no access token is present.